Zpedia

 What Does SASE Stand For?

-SASE (pronounced "sassy"), or secure access service edge, first defined by Gartner in the 2019 report "The Future of Network Security is in the Cloud," in a convergence of WAN capabilities with network security functions meant to offer enterprises greater agility, stronger and more reliable network performance, deeper and more granular visibility and control across heterogenous IT environments, and much more.
+SASE (pronounced "sassy"), or secure access service edge, first defined by Gartner in the 2019 report "The Future of Network Security is in the Cloud," is a convergence of WAN capabilities with network security functions meant to offer enterprises greater agility, stronger and more reliable network performance, deeper and more granular visibility and control across heterogenous IT environments, and much more.

 SASE is distinct from security service edge (SSE), which Gartner defines as a subset of SASE that only focuses on the security services needed from a SASE cloud platform.